Two injured comb jellies 'fuse' into one, a first for animals to become one

 On October 7, 2024, a research team led by Kei Shirokura of the University of Exeter in the UK reported in the peer-reviewed scientific journal Current Biology that a species of comb jellyfish, the group of animals that branched off the earliest among existing metazoans , has been found to have the ability to rapidly fuse from two individuals into one.

-The study was initiated by chance: the research team discovered that one day they had lost one comb jellyfish in their saltwater tank, and found an unusually large one in its place.
+The study was initiated by chance when the team discovered that one day they had lost one comb jellyfish in their saltwater tank, and found an unusually large one in its place.

-'I was so excited when I found the jellyfish,' said Shirokura, the lead author of the paper.
+'I was so excited when I found the comb jellyfish,' recalled Shirokura, the paper's lead author.
 'I immediately took the fused comb jellyfish out of the room and showed it to the other researchers.'

-When the researchers observed the unusually large specimen, they noticed that the jellyfish had two posterior ends, as well as two sensory organs called apical organs.
+When the researchers observed this unusually large specimen, they noticed that it had two posterior ends, as well as two sensory organs called apical organs.

-The research team suspected that two injured jellyfish had fused together, so they actually removed parts of 20 jellyfish collected from different locations, paired them up and placed them in an aquarium.
+The research team suspected that two injured individuals had fused together, so they actually removed parts of 20 comb jellies collected from different locations, paired them up and placed them in an aquarium.
 Nine out of 10 pairs fused overnight.

-The fused jellyfish responded with its entire body to external stimuli, such as being poked, demonstrating that its nervous systems are connected.
+The fused comb jelly responded with its entire body to external stimuli, such as being poked, demonstrating that its nervous system is connected.

 The fused comb jellies moved separately for the first hour, but soon began to synchronize their movements, and after just two hours, 95% of their muscle contractions were perfectly synchronized.
 In addition, when they were fed fluorescently colored shrimp, the digestive organs were also fused, and it was found that the food consumed was digested in both stomachs.